createExecuteInstance Step

 Let’s build and execute the “createExecuteInstanceDef” example.

-• Drag and connect the "createExecuteInstance" step to the canvas as shown in the above graphic
+• Drag the "createExecuteInstance" step to the canvas.

-• Define a variable/global to store the process instance ID after execution
+• Define a variable or a global to store the process instance ID.

-• Click on the "createExecuteInstance" step to configure its "Advanced" properties.
+• Click the "createExecuteInstance" step to configure its "Optional" properties.
 Select the process definition from the drop-down list.
 Select if variables and globals must be passed to the new process instance.
 Provide specific variables to be passed instead of passing all variables to the new process instance (separate by a comma).
 Select execution priority from the drop-down list (low, medium, high).
 Select the execution interval type from the drop-down list (days, months, hours, minutes).
 Note: Configuring the execution interval for a few minutes is recommended when executing this process step in a loop.
-Provide specific globals to be passed instead of passing all globals to the new process instance (separate by comma).
+Provide specific globals to be passed, instead of passing all globals to the new process instance (separated by commas).
 Provide a name for the new process instance.
-Provide execute interval value in time.
-Provide variable/global reference to hold new process instance ID.
+Provide the execution interval value in time.
+Provide the variable or global reference to hold the new process instance ID.
+Click the Save button.

 Definition Sample: